 7. Advertising.
 Yes, every business should do paid advertising such as Google AdWords and even Facebook ads.
 Paid spots are very high quality visibility.

 8. Co-market with other local businesses.
 A farmer’s market is a good example of similar businesses cooperating to attract customers.
 Bond together with other businesses to create “critical mass visibility” — that point where consumers are compelled to come to you.
+A really big concern for businesses now with so many remote staff is making sure that they are actually working so have a look into this great employee computer monitoring software which works really well.

 9. Offer freebies, samples, or anything that makes it easy for them to connect with your business and try you out.
 A winery for instance might give out free bottle stoppers or small samples of wine.
 If your marketing is effective, you will only get well-qualified prospects and you won’t be wasting your free samples.